 Lightning LS-218 price

-It isn’t cheap, but it looks like $1 million.
-The company opted for sharp angles and flat surfaces rather than the traditional curves.
-So it looks modern and will stand out from the crowd.
+It isn’t cheap, but the Energica EGO looks like a million bucks.
+This Italian superbike is all sharp angles and flat surfaces rather than the traditional curves.
+It looks modern and will stand out from the crowd.

 The 100kW (136bhp) motor comes with synchronous oil cooling and 143 lb/ft of torque.
 It hits 60 mph in three seconds, and its top speed is 150 mph.
 It’s a seriously quick bike, but it’s not quite the full-bore lunatic that you’ll find elsewhere on this list.
 It also weighs in at 585 lbs, which is a substantial lump to force through the bends.